 New to the air fryer?
-Here are a few secrets to success from our Test Kitchen experts.
+Here are a few secrets for success from our Test Kitchen experts.

 Check your air fryer’s temperature.

 Just like with ovens, temperatures may vary between air fryer models.
 Test your air fryer to see if it runs above or below the selected temperature setting.
 You’ll want your fryer nice and hot for these air-fried eggplant fries.

 Know your air fryer’s cooking times.

 Since air fryer temperatures vary, so do cook times.
 That’s why our air fryer recipes have wider time ranges.
 So, to find your air fryer cooking times you’ll need to experiment.
 Start checking the food at the shortest time, and check back a little later if it’s not done.

 To help food crisp, always turn, rotate or shake contents in air fryer basket (just like flipping french fries, fish fillets or homemade chicken strips halfway through cooking in a traditional oven).

 Cook food in a single layer for best results.

 Allow plenty of air circulation to get even cooking and crispy results.
 One exception where you can stack and pack foods is if you’re roasting veggie side dishes in the air fryer.
 For instance, you can load the basket with a pound of Brussels sprouts and roast them at 350° for 12-15 minutes, stirring once.

 Yes, you can bake homemade cookies in the air fryer!
 All it takes is a few minutes and chilled dough on stand-by.
 Models differ in their “baking” functions, so test just one or two cookies at first.
 You may need to adjust the temperature or cooking time.